AdaptedMindDev/CodingChallengeNickCage/README.md

   - Points cannot be negative
   - Points are saved for each Nick
+  - It should work on mobile and tablet devices

   **Choose Screen**
   - The Nick options should appear side by side.
 You can click to choose a Nick.